T0217/sdqcpy/README.md

 ## Features

-SDQCPy offers a comprehensive toolkit for synthetic data generation, quality assessment, and analysis:
+`SDQCPy` offers a comprehensive toolkit for synthetic data generation, quality assessment, and analysis:

 1. **Data Synthesis**: Generate synthetic data using various models.
 2. **Quality Evaluation**: Assess synthetic data quality through statistical tests, classification metrics, explainability analysis, and causal inference.
 3. **End-to-End Analysis**: Perform holistic analysis by integrating multiple evaluation methods to provide a comprehensive view of synthetic data quality.
+4. **Results Display**: Store the results in a HTML file.

 ## Installation
 ***You can install `SDQCPy` using pip:***